travelster/DBGallery/fundamentals/sharing.md

 **Keyboard TIP:** | Use the right or down keyboard arrows to navigate to the next image.
 Use left or up keyboard arrows to navigate to the previous image.

 **Mobile APP Note:**
-The mobile version of the shared gallery view is diffent in that it shows just the list of thumbs.
-From there, the user must tap an individual thumb to see an expanded image.
-From there, the Expanded View section below describes the funcationality (although the image in the screenshow won't be exactly the same).
+The mobile version of the shared gallery view is different: it shows just the list of thumbs.
+From there the user must tap an individual thumb to see an expanded image.
+See Expanded View section below which describes the funcationality after a thumb is pressed.

 ## Expanded View